 Terrariums aren't expensive and anyone can make them.
 And the best part is that you don't need a green thumb to care for them.
 If you follow the instructions for making one it is virtually a self-care garden.
 They are perfect for children, your kitchen counter, and adding a bit of life to your coffee table.

 Terrarium DIY instructions:

-- Add a 1-inch layer of gravel or small rocks for drainage.
+- Cover the bottom of the jar with a layer of pebbles or gravel for drainage.

 - Add a thick layer of potting soil.
 It is a good idea to get potting soil made for indoor plants if you can.